Visit

 • Robotics Certificate

-Launch Your Industrial Technology Career
+Prepare for an Industrial Technology Career

 If you enjoy problem-solving and working with your hands and want to apply your curiosity to helping manufacturing systems run smoothly and efficiently, the industrial technology degree program can help you start your career.